kiily/kiily/README.md

 My name is Miguel.
 I am a software developer with a passion for building products.
 I live in London and currently work @ FLOWN as the lead developer.

 I tend to dabble on many things and have a few passing interests; currently, I am doing some writing, researching cryptocurrencies and trying to learn how to do some basic 3D printing.

+### writing

-You can follow my writing in a few different languages, do check out my substack 🇵🇹 🇪🇸 (not sure what flag for English 😆)
+You can follow my writing in a few different languages  🇵🇹 🇪🇸 🇫🇷 (not sure what flag for English 😆)

+**Latest posts**

 ### diving into my github